-(i) The Directors knew and discussed that the Preferred B shares are highly illiquid.
-The Directors also knew the lack of an active trading market made it impossible to currently obtain a meaningful market price determination, nor is likely an active trading market will be developed based upon historical precedent.

-(ii) Furthermore, the Directors knew that the Croff oil and gas properties are small and geographically scattered.

-(iii) Each Director alluded to and discussed the most current Reserve Report prepared for the company's annual reporting purposes.
-The most current reserve report prepared in December 2004 shows the company's proven and unproven estimated reserves.
-The Board then determined from this report the anticipated likely recoverable oil and gas assets of the company, the range of costs associated with that recovery, and projected a valuation of those assets based upon current and other potential pricing of its oil and gas products reduced to present value.
-Based upon this analysis, the Board determined that the \$3.00 per share appeared reasonable from a financial perspective without analysis of the individual circumstances of the various shareholders, and particularly in light of their being no liquidity for the shares and the company believing the assets would be extremely difficult to market due to the very small fractional interests involved in a wide geo graphic distribution.
-The Board also looked at current cash flow from its assets and determined that the offer appeared reasonable upon a cash flow analysis.

-(iv) The Board then considered whether an independent valuation or fairness opinion would be helpful or justified in analyzing the Tender Offer, but concluded that because of the very limited resources of the Company the anticipated costs of an outside analysis could not be justified and would likely not be particularly accurate in light of the foregoing circumstances and factors, such as the small disparate oil and gas interests held by Croff in widely disbursed non-managed properties.

-(v) Each director further indicated that each was individually satisfied as to the adequacy of the Tender Offer and would tender some or all of their shares pursuant to the offer and felt that the shareholders should be advised of this position.
+- (i) The Directors knew and discussed that the Preferred B shares are highly illiquid.
+The Directors felt the existence of a cash offer had some intrinsic value which cannot be quantified.
+The Directors also knew the lack of an active trading market made it impossible to currently obtain a meaningful market price determination.
+It is unlikely an active trading market will be developed based upon historical precedent. - (ii) Furthermore, the Directors knew that the Croff oil and gas properties are small and geographically scattered, and would be extremely difficult to value or to sell separately. - (iii) The Board then discussed whether a current valuation of the Tender Offer limited to and based upon the present reserve report of recoverable reserves valued at current pricing may be arbitrary and unreliable in light of the extreme volatility of current oil and gas prices, and specifically compared to historical prices.
+Some of the Board determined the current Tender Offer may be high based upon historical prices, possibly on the low end if considered only in the light of current prices, and that future prices clearly were unknown.
+The Board further reiterated its view that in this company the alternative of having any liquidity through a Tender Offer may off-set a lower Tender Offer price, but felt there was no way the Board or any third party could accurately value this factor.
+As a result, a majority of the Board determined the company should be neutral and make no recommendation - (iv) The Board then considered whether an independent valuation or fairness opinion would be helpful or justified in analyzing the Tender Offer, but concluded that because of the very limited resources of the Company and the relativiely modest value of the assets that the anticipated costs of an outside analysis could not be justified and does not anticipate such a review to be helpful in light of the foregoing particular circumstances and factors applicable to Croff. - (v) Each director further indicated that each was individually satisfied as to the adequacy of the Tender Offer and would tender some or all of their shares pursuant to the offer and felt that the shareholders should be advised of this position.

-Under the foregoing circumstances, the Directors believed the decision to make no individual recommendation for or against this Tender Offer was appropriate and in the best interests of the shareholders.
+Under the foregoing circumstances, the Directors believed the decision to make no individual recommendation for or against this Amended Tender Offer was appropriate and in the best interests of the shareholders.